kammitama5/kammitama5.github.io/_posts/2022-11-14-Monday-November-14th.md

 this has been some of the most rewarding time I've had during grad school.
 I've been super enjoying everything!
 - I'm going on some trips next semester (one of which has been a dream even before grad school!!!
 Yes, it's a Pure Maths Research facility!!), so I'll try to post about that, too! :) I feel really lucky and am excited about the upcoming semester!
-- There were parts of pursuing a thing that are milestones; when you feel like you're hitting a wall, and a door is opened.
+- There are parts of pursuing a thing that are milestones; when you feel like you're hitting a wall, and a door is opened.
 Hearing that I had obtained this specific opportunity was so validating to me.
 It is a place where research mathematicians go!
 I can be one too!
 - PS: yes, the subject / header for this post is a double entendre relating to graphs (cuts..get it? *laughs*).